5 Rules for How To Make Social Media Benefit Your Career.

 Today, creating podcasts is not only the domain of professional content creators but also individuals who wish to show their professional knowledge to the world and create new professional contacts.

-If you feel that you could spare one evening per week to do something creative and work-related, but you don’t feel like writing blogs, you should consider shooting videos or creating audio files and putting your content online.
+So, you feel that you could spare one evening per week to do something creative and work-related, but you don’t feel like writing blogs, you should consider shooting videos or creating audio files and putting your content online.

 YouTube is the second biggest browser in the world, right after Google.
 Therefore, it will help you promote your content for free.